itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ​	The type of `OEDevice` module can be invoked to enable the charge carrier transport solver for analyzing the optoelectronic properties of a device.
 Since the simulation analysis is conducted in the two-dimensional Y-Z plane that is perpendicular to the X-axis, `2d_x_normal`  is adopted to define the simulation calculation geometry.

 ​	We utilize the `Newton` iteration method for calculation, and the `MUMPS`  direct solver is employed as the linear solver.
 The `max_iterations` parameter defines the maximum number of nonlinear iterations.
-When the number of iterations exceeds this value, the solver reports failure.
+When the number of iterations exceeds this value, the solver reduces the voltage step and starts a new iterative computations.
 Additionally, we define the length of the three-dimensional X direction and the solution mode and temperature during the composite process.
 For this study, we set the solver to solve the steady state of the device at room temperature.

 ```python
 simu = pj.Simulation()